kufii/Druidshape-5e/README.md

 Features:
 * A quick reference to all the beasts in the basic rules for 5th edition
 * Auto filter beasts based on Druid level and Circle
+* Track which beasts your character has seen
 * Favorite beasts for quick access
 * Homebrew beast creator
 * Track multiple characters
+* Filter beast list based on if you've seen them, or their movement types

 ## Links
 * [Android](https://play.google.com/store/apps/details?id=com.adpyke.druidshape)